 I have been working with women and breast health for over 20 years, and one of the tools to help understand breast tissue better is to use Breast Thermography as one method to assess the health of breasts, which can be used in conjunction with information from mammograms and ultrasounds.

-We have been offering these clinics for close to 20 years here in Saskatoon, and we have our next clinic happening this weekend.
-If you’d like more information, please visit this website or book a time to discuss your individual breast health needs with Dr. Fleury.
+We have been offering these clinics for close to 20 years here in Saskatoon.
+If you’d like more information, please visit this website or book a time to discuss your individual breast health needs.
 You have the ability to take charge of your breast health rather than just worrying about the chance of developing breast cancer.

 Resources